 preface

-bento method was originally devised by Francesco D’Alessio of the Tool Finder YouTube channel to pitch an iOS app that i bought but was severely disappointed by, as well as two paid time management courses ppl seemingly didn’t receive particularly well, especially given that he dropped the “version 2.0” of the course separately from the first one, pissing off all the people who bought the first one.
+bento method was originally devised by Francesco D’Alessio of the Tool Finder YouTube channel to pitch an iOS app that i bought but was severely disappointed by, as well as two paid time management courses ppl seemingly didn’t receive particularly well, especially given that he dropped the “version 2.0” of the course separately from the first one, pissing off plenty of people who bought the first one.

 nebulous advice selling aside, this method actually resonated with me quite a bit, and i have managed to successfully incorporate it into my routine and have fun with planning out time using it.

-since i am a cheapskate and i did not buy the course, my version of this method, as described on this page, might differ somewhat from the version described in the course. it is, however, based on my interactions with the official bento app, as well as the information i got from all the related content made by Francesco:
+since i am a cheapskate and i did not buy the course, my homebrew version of this method, as described on this page, might differ somewhat from the version described in the course. it is, however, based on my interactions with the official bento app, as well as the information i got from all the related content made by Francesco:

 - explanation of the 1.0 method/app workflow